-Molina Members are enrolled in a managed care health plan after the Health Care Authority (HCA) determines a Member is eligible for services through Apple Health Medicaid.
-To enroll with Medicaid, an IMC or BHSO Member, their representative or responsible parent/guardian must apply online at wahealthplanfinder.org or call the Customer Support Center at (855) WAFINDER (855-923-4633) or (855) 627-9604 (TTY 711) where they can choose Molina as their health plan.
-Once a Member is eligible for Medicaid, they may change their health plan up to once per month.
-Members can change their plan at: wahealthplanfinder.org.
+Molina Members are enrolled in a managed care health plan after the Health Care Authority (HCA) determines a Member is eligible for services through Apple Health Medicaid or the Apple Health Expansion (AHE) Program.
+To enroll with Medicaid or AHE an IMC,BHSO, or AHE their representative or responsible parent/guardian must apply online at wahealthplanfinder.org or call the Customer Support Center at (855) WAFINDER (855-923-4633) or (855) 627-9604 (TTY 711) where they can choose Molina as their health plan.
+Once a Member is eligible for Medicaid or AHE they may change their health plan up to once per month.
+Members can change their plan at wahealthplanfinder.org.

-For Apple Health Classic Medicaid coverage (adults over 65, blind or disabled and/or needing long-term services and supports) apply online through Washington Connection at: washingtonconnection.org or call (877) 501-2233.
+For Apple Health Classic Medicaid coverage (adults over 65, blind or disabled and/or needing long-term services and supports) apply online through Washington Connection at washingtonconnection.org or call (877) 501-2233.